avajs/ava/docs/03-assertions.md

 });
 ```

+Does not return anything.

 ### `.notThrows(fn, message?)`

 Assert that no error is thrown. `fn` must be a function which shouldn't throw.
+Does not return anything.

 ### `.notThrowsAsync(nonThrower, message?)`